 - THINK WIN/WIN — Most people tend to think in terms of dichotomies: strong or weak, hardball or softball, win or lose.
 But that kind of thinking is fundamentally flawed.
 It’s based on power and position rather than on principle.
 Win/Win is based on the paradigm that there is plenty for everybody, that one person’s success is not achieved at the expense or exclusion of the success of others.
 (Habit 4)

-- HOW DO I TREAT SOMEONE I DON’T KNOW?
+- HOW DO I TREAT SOMEONE I DON’T KNOW? — Your character shows in how you treat those who can do nothing for you.

 - FRUGALITY — Make no expense but to do good to others or yourself; i.e., waste nothing.